Ceallachán Caisil

 (the first dictionary wasn’t published until 1604!).
 Thus, down the years,

-numerous variations of Cellachán have emerged (both
+numerous variations of Ceallachán have emerged (both in their English and Irish

-in their English and Irish forms).
-This article has simply adhered to the
+forms).
+This article has simply adhered to the spelling convention utilised in Professor

-spelling convention utilised in Professor Alexander Bugge's work.
-It needs to
+Alexander Bugge's work.
+It needs to be emphasised that the spellings used

-be emphasised that the spellings used in this article is not intended to imply any particular spelling is correct or, in some way, to be more
+in this article is not intended to imply any particular

-important (we are all part of the same family, whatever twists and turns,
+part of the same family, whatever twists and turns, language has introduced to

-language has introduced to our names down the years!).
-Second, when
+our names down the years!).
+Second, when dealing with accounts that

-dealing with accounts that stretch so far backs in time it's unavoidable that
+stretch so far backs in time it's unavoidable that myth and fact get somewhat

-myth and fact get somewhat intertwined.
-For example, in earlier days, some
+intertwined.
+For example, in earlier days, some writers claimed more imaginative linkages

-reaching notable historic characters such as King Milesius
+going back some 90+ generations, reaching notable historic characters such as

-of Brigia and Corunna in North West
+King Milesius of Brigia and Corunna in North West

 Spain, the Pharaohs during the time of Moses (the origin of the sword and